aaronc/freactive/DOM.md

 *pronounced "F-reactive".
 This library should be considered experimental - it has not been widely tested.*

 freactive is a high-performance, pure Clojurescript, declarative DOM library.
 It uses [hiccup](https://github.com/weavejester/hiccup)-style syntax and Clojure's built-in deref and atom patterns.
-It is inspired by work done in [reagent](https://github.com/reagent-project/reagent), [om](https://github.com/swannodette/om) and [reflex](https://github.com/lynaghk/reflex) (as well as desktop GUI frameworks like QML and JavaFX).
+It is inspired by work done in [reagent](https://github.com/reagent-project/reagent), [om](https://github.com/swannodette/om) and [reflex](https://github.com/lynaghk/reflex) (as well as my experience with desktop GUI frameworks such as QML, JavaFX and WPF).
 [See it in action](http://aaronc.github.io/freactive/).

 **Goals:**
 * Provide a **[simple, intuitive API](#hello-world)** that shoudl be almost obvious for those familiar with Clojure (similar to reagent)